-Wittenborg encourages internships in multinational companies in the Netherlands and abroad.
-Once you have found a suitable internship for yourself, you can easily apply by sending your CV and cover letter directly to the company.
+Wittenborg University of Applied sciences offers internships in multinational companies in The Netherlands and abroad.
+Once you have found a suitable internship, you can easily apply by sending your CV and a Cover letter directly to the company.
+The person to turn to for help is the WP Coordinator.